loglib/loglib/.github/CONTRIBUTING.md

 We use turporepo to manage the project.
 If you're not familar with turbo repo skim through the docs the basic will be enough for most tasks.

-1. Apps - Contains two other folders: api(hono js api that serves as api for analytics data and to recive data from the tracker) and www/web(next js app route project that serve as the main application framework)
+1. Apps - Contains two other folders: API(hono js API that serves as API for analytics data and to receive data from the tracker) and www/web(next js app route project that serve as the main application framework)

 2. Packages - Contains shared packages across the two apps and published tracker npm package.